Competition year :

-IMPORTANT: Applicants are advised to prepare their application well in advance to ensure that it is submitted before the deadline, given the large number of applications and requests received by the Fonds at the end of the competition.
-It is also strongly recommended that all individuals who apply for a postdoctoral fellowship with the FRQSC simultaneously submit a similar application at the federal level.
+IMPORTANT: It is strongly recommended that all individuals who apply for a postdoctoral fellowship with the FRQSC simultaneously submit a similar application at the federal level.

-- The required forms available in the E-portfolio (see 3.1);
+- Postdoctoral Fellowship application form, available in the FRQnet E-portfolio (see 4.1);

-The necessary forms are available in the FRQnet portal no later than one month before the competition deadline.
+The Postdoctoral Fellowship (B3Z) application form is available in the FRQnet portal no later than one month before the competition deadline.

 IMPORTANT: It is the applicant’s sole responsibility to choose the right application form, the right funding program and the right Fonds for their application.
 In the event of an error in any of these respects, the Fonds will not transfer the application and the application will be deemed ineligible, either when assessed for eligibility or by the evaluation committee.

-As indicated in the CGR (Section 3.6), forms may be filled out in French or English.
+As indicated in the CGR (Section 3.6), it is preferable that forms be filled out in French, but they can also be filled out in English.
 However, the title and abstract must imperatively be in French.
 This information will be used by the Fonds for promotional and dissemination purposes.

-The Canadian Common CV and “Detailed contributions” attachment file are available in the Toolbox section on the fellowship program page or directly in the “Activity details” box in the E-portfolio.
-The Canadian Common CV–”Fonds Société et culture” version – must be updated within the 12 months prior to the competition deadline.
-The Detailed Contributions file must be completed in due form and attached to the application in the appropriate section of the E- portfolio.
-To ensure that the attachment is properly transmitted to the Fonds, it must be saved in PDF format under “Canadian Common CV” in the E-portfolio.
+The Canadian Common CV and “Detailed Contributions” attachment file are available in the Toolbox section on the fellowship program page or directly in the “Activity details” box in the FRQnet E-portfolio.
+The Canadian Common CV –”Fonds Société et culture” version – must be updated within the 12 months prior to the competition deadline.
+The Detailed Contributions file must be completed in due form and attached to the application in the appropriate section of the FRQnet E-portfolio.
+To ensure that the attachment is properly transmitted to the Fonds, it must be saved in PDF format under “Canadian Common CV” in the FRQnet E-portfolio.

 Once they have been transmitted electronically in accordance with the instructions provided in the form, the form and letter will be automatically attached to the applicant’s fellowship application.